Proof Gold Sovereigns and Half Sovereigns of the Sydney Mint (1853 - 1926)

 Fundamentals of Sydney Mint proof coining in the George V era (1911 - 1926)

-The portrait of George V appeared on Australia’s sovereigns from 1911 to 1931.
+The portrait of George V appeared on Australia’s Proof Sovereigns and Proof Half Sovereigns struck at the Sydney Mint between 1911 and 1926, its year of closing.
 It's an era that boasts Australia's rarest sovereign, the enigmatic 1920 Sydney Sovereign.

-Specimen dies of the 1911 sovereign and 1911 half sovereign were preserved at Sydney until 1926.
-They are now thought to be at the Royal Australian Mint, Canberra.
+Specimen dies of the 1911 sovereign and 1911 half sovereign were preserved at the Sydney Mint until 1926.
+They are now believed to be at the Royal Australian Mint, Canberra.

-A 1911 Proof Half Sovereign was also recorded in the same sale as part of Lot 240.
-A 1911 Proof Half Sovereign, described as a semi-matt proof was offered by Spink Auctions Australia in November 1978 (Lot 686) and is its first and last recorded sighting, the coin realising $900 against a pre-sale estimate of $750.
+A 1911 Proof Half Sovereign is recorded in the Dangar sale, sold Glendinings April 1953 (Lot 240).
+A 1911 Proof Half Sovereign, described as a semi-matt proof was also offered by Spink Auctions Australia in November 1978 (Lot 686) and is its first and last recorded sighting, the coin realising $900 against a pre-sale estimate of $750.
 Perhaps the Dangar example.

 There is a suggestion that a proof may have been struck in 1914, but both Barrie Winsor and John Sharples indicate that it has never been sighted.